creatnewsociety12/newcompanystructure/README.md

   In the process of employee voting, the voting rights of employees who have been employed for a long time are more important, and the weight of employees who hold shares is also larger, while that of employees who have not been employed for a short time is smaller.
 The weight is related to the length of employment and the proportion of shares.
 In this way, some new employees will not mess up the company.
 The old employees and the employees who hold shares love the company.
 If the company loses, they will also lose.
 Therefore, these people will be more cautious.

+  In some countries, companies or government institutions with good treatment and higher wage income have very high requirements for their employees, some of which even reach a harsh level.
+They require newly graduated undergraduate students to enter the enterprise, and even have a special choice of gender.
+Some companies even only recruit men, some companies only recruit Chinese Han people, while for white people, black people, almost all are rejected, although these regulations will not be written in written form, because this may cause racial discrimination.
+However, when a black person goes to interview for a job, the interviewer will not send the email of employment notice to the black person's mailbox, although on the surface, you are very good and capable.
+And it's all bad because of one or two people in charge of the company.
+There are some companies where, on the face of it, anyone can come to interview for a job, but they secretly make verbal agreements not to hire Jews.
+This is a terrible situation.
+In order to put an end to this discrimination, I designed a new corporate structure for all employees to decide whether to hire an employee or not.
+It's not a small group of people in charge of the company right now.
+Let real freedom and democracy be carried out in every workplace.